Laser Welding Explained | Advantages and Disadvantages Skip to content

 • It enables quick welding, deep welding, and small deformation.

 • The welding apparatus is straightforward and can be used to weld at ambient temperature or under various circumstances.
 For instance, a laser beam does not change as it passes through an electromagnetic field.
-Also, laser welding can be done in the air, vacuum, and with certain gases.
+Also, laser welding can be done in the air, in a vacuum, and with certain gases.
 Even materials like glass that are transparent to the beam can be welded through.

 • It successfully joins dissimilar materials and can weld refractory materials like titanium and quartz.